AMID Logo E-BAY Logo

 Motor vehicles must be in running condition to be accepted by ocean carriers' roll-on/roll-off shipments.
 If they are delivered for the roll-on/roll-off shipment to an RORO ocean carrier's pier in non-running condition, then extra charges related to non-runners' towing on/off the RORO vessel apply.

-SHIPPING CARS FROM THE USA INSIDE OF CONTAINERS:
+EXPORTING CARS INSIDE OF CONTAINERS:

 Moving automobils in containers, unlike RORO, requires that: